adityakoushikk/ACPLearn/README.md

 Here, a robust deep-learning model was developed that recognized molecular features of ACPs from the CancerPPD database with a sensitivity and specificity of 92% and 99%.
 Next, 20,000 peptide entries catalogued in the J. Craig Venter Institute PhyloDB database were screened for potentially novel ACPs by the deep learning model, from which the model selected top forty novel ACPs with >90% ACP probability, six of which originated from a species of unicellular algae P. Antarctica.
 MCF-7 Breast Cancer Cell culture validation of the top four novel ACPs exhibit a statically significant cytotoxic effect on cancer cells at concentrations above 10-100 mcg/ml.

-In summary, for the first time, the deep learning approach described here applies learned information on ACPs to make new predictions and would present the first AI (artificial intelligence) predicted novel ACPs to be validated in vitro.
+In summary, for the first time, the deep learning approach described here applies learned information on ACPs to make new predictions and would present the first AI predicted novel ACPs to be validated in vitro.

 # Methods